 2. Familiarise yourself with Uni IT systems

-The good news is that you only have to remember 1 single log-in, which gets you access to all University IT systems!
+The good news is that you only have to remember one single log-in, which gets you access to all IT systems.
 Find out your default initial log-in here, then change your password as soon as possible.

 Finally, we are even offering a live technology bootcamp for anyone who needs some more support with Uni IT - watch this space for session details.